h1ghGLF/CSGO-External-Base/README.md

 - Has a good project structure

 # Usable for any game
-To change the game you read/write the memory from/to you just need to change "csgo.exe" in main.cpp file to any game name.
+To change the game you read/write the memory from/to you just need to change "csgo.exe" in <a href="https://github.com/szlug3ns/CSGO-External-Base/blob/main/BloodWorks%20-%20CSGO%20External/main.cpp">main.cpp</a> file to any game name.

 ```cpp
 Memory mem{ "csgo.exe" }; //change to any game name